jusadocode/CarHunter/README.md

 * Giphy for cool car pictures/gifs (obviously).
 * Cheerio for extracting the needed information from gathered html.

+# Currently working on
+* Transitioning to periodical headless browsing (using tools like Playwright) with the idea of greatly increasing scraping speeds, and reducing reliance on ScrapingAnt.
+* Updating the UI/UX for better user experience.

 # Installation and Setup
 Coming soon